laminas/laminas-di/docs/book/config.md

-Configuration detailing how types are constructed and dependencies should be resolved can be provided as an associative array when instantiating `Zend\Di\Config`.
+Configuration detailing how types are constructed and dependencies should be resolved can be provided as an associative array when instantiating `Laminas\Di\Config`.
 A type may be an actual class name or an alias to a class name.

 The configuration array respects the following keys (unknown keys are ignored):